Facial Recognition, Explained

 Because law enforcement agencies use facial recognition so regularly, another concern is that governments misuse this technology for mass surveillance, potentially infringing on people’s civil liberties.

 The Chinese government has used facial recognition to monitor and control ethnic minorities, and protesters in Hong Kong famously wore masks to thwart police cameras.
-Meanwhile, in the United States, facial recognition technology was used to monitor people during the Black Lives Matter protests in 2020.
+Meanwhile, in the United States, facial recognition systems were used to monitor people during the Black Lives Matter protests in 2020.
 And Immigration and Customs Enforcement uses it to track people who enter the country.

-A handful of U.S. cities, including San Francisco and Boston have banned the use of facial recognition technology by government entities like police departments.
-But plenty of private companies continue to sell their software to law enforcement agencies big and small — usually with very little oversight or public scrutiny into where their databases of images come from or how their algorithms work.
+A handful of U.S. cities, including San Francisco and Boston have banned the use of face recognition by government entities like police departments.
+But plenty of private companies continue to sell their software to law enforcement agencies big and small — usually with very little oversight or public scrutiny into where their databases of images come from or how their algorithms work

 Bias and Inaccuracies